Farm‑based research in Africa

 How you can learn:

-Include INTD 3114 Environment and Development in your degree plan, which introduces students to these pressing issues in global agriculture, alongside other global environmental crises such as climate change, biodiversity loss, food rights and conservation.
+Include INTD 3114 Agricultural Development : How (Not) to feed the World, in your degree plan, which introduces students to these pressing issues in global agriculture, alongside other global environmental crises such as climate change, biodiversity loss, food rights and conservation.

 For fourth-year students INTD 4013 Environmental Security and Conflict explores the links between environmental resources and political violence.